 For our Robo-Advisor Review we assessed, rated, and ranked eight different firms.
 Instead of relying on website information and marketing materials as most editorials do, we opened and funded an account with each robo-advisor

-.
-In this comparison, we will compare Ally Invest Advisors vs Wealthfront to see which robo-advisor is better.
+to acquire a true client experience.
+Here, we will compare Ally Invest Advisors vs Wealthfront to see which robo-advisor is best.

 To start our comparison, we will take a look at the annual fees for both services.
 Cost is broken down into two separate buckets: the annual management fee charged for having an account and the annual fee charged for holding each ETF in the portfolio.
 Wealthfront's score is 4.50 stars versus Ally Invest Advisors's 4.00 stars.